prabhupalani18/CI-CD-pipeline/Maven-Tomcat.md

 ```sh
 sudo sh /media/$USER/VBox_GAs_<version>/VBoxLinuxAdditions.run
 ```

-Replace <version> with the version number of the Guest Additions.
+Restart serivce and try to login to tomcat application from the browser.
+This time it should be Successful Replace <version> with the version number of the Guest Additions.
 Follow the on-screen instructions to complete the installation.

 ### Install Jenkins in Ubuntu: